 Including private health insurance in your employee benefits package can be a great way to retain your team by showing them that they're a valued part of the business.
 It helps to show you're investing in their health and wellbeing as much as they're investing themselves in your business.
 It's also a benefit that's highly valued by employees.
 According to one survey, 29% of UK employees would like their company to offer private medical cover.1

 Not only can small business healthcare cover help to retain existing employees, it can also be a great incentive to help attract new team members.
 According to one study by Canada Life Group, 85% of employees are more likely to work for employers who offer clearly labelled benefits.2 When you own a small business, it can be difficult to attract the best quality candidates for a position, particularly when you may not be able to offer the same level of salary that a larger company may be able to.
 Offering a benefits package that includes things such as private healthcare cover can therefore be a great added incentive.

 Our small business health insurance gives you and your team access to health information and support online and over the phone.

-Unlimited access to our online GP service, AXA Doctor at Hand (powered by Doctor Care Anywhere) is included as standard and gives you and your team access to a 20 minute GP appointment online or over the phone that's up to 20 minutes long, at a time and place that suits you.
-Doctor Care Anywhere's fair usage policy applies.
+Access to our online GP service, AXA Doctor at Hand (powered by Doctor Care Anywhere) is included as standard and gives you and your team access to an appointment with a GP or Advanced Nurse Practitioner online or over the phone that's up to 20 minutes long, at a time and place that suits you.
 Appointments are subject to availability.
 GPs are available 24/7, Advanced Nurse Practitioners are available 8am - 10pm

-Plus, you and your team will have access to health information and support over the phone from our team of nurses, counsellors, midwives and pharmacists via our Health at Hand service.
+Plus, you and your team will have access to our health information phone line.

 With small business healthcare cover, you and your team can have more flexibility and choice over your medical appointments, including where and when you're treated.